 Take care with some herbs.
-If you're learning how to grow mint, for example, bear in mind that it can take over so grow it in a separate pocket planter to avoid it becoming invasive.
+If you're learning how to grow mint, for example, bear in mind that it can take over.
+So, grow it in a separate pocket planter to avoid it becoming invasive.

-3. Make an easy trellis display
+9. Make an easy trellis display

 Everyone needs some modern trellis ideas for gardens to instantly max up their growing space.
-When it comes to herb garden ideas it's one of the easiest options around.
+When it comes to herb garden ideas, it's one of the easiest options around.

-Trellis is available with varying slat sizes and gap widths allowing you to choose the best arrangement for your own hanging herb garden.
+Trellis is available with varying slat sizes and gap widths, allowing you to choose the best arrangement for your own hanging herb garden.

 There's now a huge choice of painted slatted panels to pick from that introduce color and a modern style to any garden or outdoor space.
-Then all you need to do is choose some pots in complementary colours to hang your herbs.
+Then all you need to do is choose some pots in complementary colors to hang your herbs.

-Quick to put up and creating a good looking display once done, sometimes the simplest ideas are the best.
+Quick to put up and creating a good-looking display once done, sometimes the simplest ideas are the best.
 You could even replicate this look indoors for an interesting and practical addition to your kitchen.

-4. Turn a wine box into a planter
+10. Turn a wine box into a planter

-5. Choose a spiral herb garden
+11. Choose a spiral herb garden

-Choose a tapering herb spiral garden for a compact space saving design that's both stylish and practical.
+Choose a tapering herb spiral garden for a compact space-saving design that's both stylish and practical.
 It's a different take on vertical growing and one of the best herb garden ideas around.